enzohack2/python_projects/keylogger/README.md

 ### Assumptions
 * The assumption is that the keylogger has been installed on a victim machine with poorly or non-existent antivirus software.
-* The keylogger was tested in VirtualBox on a windows 7 machine
+* Keylogger tested in windows 7, windows 10 and kali linux machines operating systems only, but confident operates in macOs
+* Assumed that user has [pynput](https://pynput.readthedocs.io/en/latest/) module on their machine or that attacker can install the module on the victim machine

 ### Implementation
 * Uses module [pynput](https://pynput.readthedocs.io/en/latest/) that allows monitoring of input devices
 * Pynput is OS AGNOSTIC.
 Interacts with the backend engine of macOs, linux and windows operating systems
+*

 Keylogger version 0.0.1